theiagen/public_health_bioinformatics/docs/workflows/phylogenetic_construction/snippy_streamline.md

     - masking user-specified regions of the genome (providing a bed file to `snippy_core_bed`)
     - producing either a core or pan-genome phylogeny and SNP-matrix (`core_genome`; default = true)
     - masking recombination detected by gubbins, or not (`use_gubbins`; default=true)
-    - choosing the nucleotide substitution (by specifying `iqtree2_model`), or allowing IQ-Tree’s ModelFinder to identify the best model for your dataset (default)
+    - choosing the nucleotide substitution (by specifying `iqtree2_model`), or allowing IQ-Tree's ModelFinder to identify the best model for your dataset (default)

 !!! info "Sequencing Data Requirements"